-This blog will become my personal fly fishing diary, if not always complete.
-I am not an expert but I am reasonably experienced and yet each time I go fly fishing I learn something new.
-I have no specific plan for this journal, but it will add to my overall enjoyment and perhaps be of some interest to others.
+This blog is my personal fly fishing diary, if not always complete.
+I am not an expert but I’m an experienced angler.
+Each time I go fly fishing I still learn something new.
+I have no specific plan for this journal, other than it will add to my overall enjoyment and perhaps be of some interest to others.

 Thanks for stopping by.